kwantlen/scenarios/README.md

 Contributing, Versioning, Reimagining
 -------------------------------------

-Feel free to create your own versions of these scenarios by forking, updating, and send pull requests.
+Feel free to create your own versions of these scenarios by forking, updating, and sending pull requests.
 For more information about these processes and methodologies, consult https://help.github.com/articles/fork-a-repo.